riazhedayati/beautiful-jekyll/_posts/2017-1-8-predict-song-genre-pt2.md

 subtitle: Cleaning and Exploration in R
 ---

-Please see part 1 of this post [here](link).
+In case you missed it please see part 1 of this post [here](link).

-Now that we have the data collected, it’s time to clean the data and start building some models.
+Now that we have the data, it’s time to clean it and start doing some exploration.
 Here is a snapshot of our data:

 <insert photo of data viewer from R>

-## Cleaning the Data
+##Cleaning the Data
 After loading all necessary libraries and reading in the data, we’ll start by splitting the songinfo column into two variables: Artist and Song Title.

-<pre><code class="language-R line-numbers">
+<pre><code class="language-r line-numbers">

 #check to see which libraries we really need
 library(tm)